julien-brousseau/udemy-weather-app/readme.md

 Declare these tokens in the `config/tokens.env`, using the variables `MAPBOX_API` and `DARKSKY_API`.

 ## Quick start
-Run the terminal command `npm run weather-server` in the application directory.
+Run the terminal command `npm run weather-server` in the application directory, then visit the page in a web browser.

 ## Demo
 [https://jb-udemy-weather-app.herokuapp.com/](https://jb-udemy-weather-app.herokuapp.com/)